AureumChaos/LEAP/README.md

 numVars = 10
 bounds = [(-5.12, 5.12)] * numVars

+# The encoding converts a genome (in this case, a string of bits) into
+# a phenome.
+A phenome is essentially a form that is appropriate for the
+# problem.
+In this case, the phenome is a list of floats.
 bitsPerReal = 16
 genomeSize = numVars * bitsPerReal
 encoding = BinaryRealEncoding(problem, [bitsPerReal] * numVars, bounds)